Judicial Board Confidentiality

 What does NOT have to be confidential?

 Confidentiality does not cover the existence of the events and experiences that led to the bringing of the case.
-Individuals involved in an honor case can still seek out support and discuss their experiences prior to the case with anyone, and may even divulge that they are a participant in a case, but they must not speak about the case itself or their particular role in it.
+Individuals involved in an honor case can still seek out support and discuss their experiences prior to the case with anyone, and may even divulge that they are a participant in a case and their particular role, but they must not speak about the subject matter of the case.

 Complainants and respondents may discuss their involvement with the honor case with their selected “Seconds” prior to, during, and after the hearing, though no legal counsel may be present during the hearing.
 The second must be a member of the Reed community.
 Complainants and respondents may communicate with their seconds about confidential material.
 Seconds are an important source of support throughout the honor process, as they are the individuals with whom a complainant or respondent can gain encouragement and advice and share the proceedings of the case.